mathewsanders/Mustard/README.md

 }
 ````

-Many of these types will be trivial, here's an example for matching words by camel case:
+Many implementations of TokenType will be simple, a protocol extension includes default implementation of all functions except for `func canInclude(scalar: UnicodeScalar) -> Bool` so that trivial TokenTypes may only need this single method.

+### Example: CamelCaseToken

 ````Swift
 struct CamelCaseToken: TokenType {